damilolah/Introduction-to-Machine-Learning/chapter1.md

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ef1b76935a
+--- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:ef1b76935a
 ## The Buzzword

 The term "Machine Learning" has been in town for a while now.
 It is even being overused by some but to others, it will remain a black box.